 Bath Chiropractic - FAQs

+Normally your first visit will last approximately 30-45 minutes.
 During this time, our Chiropractor:

-A chiropractor’s first concern is to find out what is wrong.
-They will also check for signs of any serious conditions for which you would need to go to your GP or to hospital.
-What Chiropractic treatment is offered by your Bath Chiroprators?
 Chiropractors are concerned with the framework of bones and muscles that support the body (the ‘musculoskeletal system’).
 Some problems of the musculoskeletal system can be caused by accidents, stress, lack of exercise, poor posture, illness and everyday wear and tear.
 These problems may cause pressure on the nerves in the body.
 Depending on your condition, the chiropractor may manipulate parts of your spine or joints and give you advice on exercise, selfhelp, diet and lifestyle.
 Our chiropractors also offer rehabilitation programmes.
 Manipulation involves precisely handling or moving joints, or parts of the spine, sometimes moving them further than they would normally move.
-Will the treatment hurt?
-Chiropractic treatment is usually painless unless an area is inflamed (swollen).
-If this is the case your chiropractor will alter the treatment.
-Don’t worry if you hear a clicking or popping noise when one of your joints is being manipulated – this is perfectly normal with this form of treatment.
-Some patients have mild reactions such as temporary aches and pains after their spine or joints have been manipulated or after exercising.
-It is important that you talk to your chiropractor if you feel worried about anything either during or after treatment.
-What do I need to know before my treatment with Bath Chiropractic starts?
-Treatment is very much a partnership between you and your chiropractor.
-Before your treatment starts, your chiropractor should explain to you clearly:

 How many visits will I need?